 Black is such a cool-toned color; you can't go wrong when you contrast it with warm shades of yellow and gold.
 Install a honey hardwood flooring, brighten things up with a statement brass light fixture, and accessorize with gold frames and velvet chairs in a cheery shade of yellow.
 A butterfly print (as seen on the banquette) marry all the cool and warm tones together beautifully.

 There's no better way to brighten up a dark room than to let tons of natural light in.
-The more windows, the better, and that includes gorgeous sets of black double French doors too.
+The more windows, the better, and that include gorgeous sets of black double French doors too.